Tickets & Ways to Pay

 The Southeastern website has been designed to work with screen readers, magnifiers, voice over software and in-browser accessibility functions.
 To help you find the information you need we also provide a link to our Accessibility content from our homepage.

-It has everything you need to help you book assistance and purchase a ticket to travel (including details of discounts available to disabled passengers).
-It also includes a direct link to our station information, which includes details of onboard and station facilities, as well as station accessibility details and staff availability.
+It has everything you need to help you book assistance and purchase a ticket to travel (including details of discounts available to disabled customers).
+It also includes a direct link to our station information, which includes information about station facilities and staff availability, as well as a Rolling Stock guide that contains details of onboard facilities.

 You can also book Passenger Assist and track your requests through the new Southeastern app.